PheakTra000/Year2-Term1-Python-FinalProject/README.md

 ## Summary

+* Use a VM for safe testing
-* `venv` is used to isolate project dependencies
+* `venv` isolates project dependencies
+* Install `pip` if necessary
 * `pynput` and `cryptography` must be installed via `pip`
-* `socket` are built-in Python libraries
+* `socket` is a built-in Python library

-Your environment is now ready for development.
+* Compile `keylogger.py` with PyInstaller and run the executable on the target machine or VM